ShayHill/article_install_vim_in_windows/README.md

-git config --global diff.tool vimdiff git config --global core.excludesFile "$Env:USERPROFILE\.gitignore" git config --global init.defaultBranch main
+git config --global diff.tool vimdiff git config --global core.excludesFile "$Env:USERPROFILE\.gitignore" git config --global init.defaultBranch main git config --global credential.https://github.com.username ShayHill
 ```

 Don't let the `--global` flag misinform you.
 These are settings for one user.
 These commands update a file in your home directory called `.gitconfig`.
 You can edit this file later or re-run the commands if you don't like what I've put here, but these are the standard settings for Vim users.

-If you prefer, you can use `gvimdiff` instead of `vimdiff` for git tools. gVim is a little quicker on Windows than Vim through PowerShell.
-But usually you're working in Git through the terminal, and your heaviest "tool" usage will be opening up a quick instance for commit messages.

 You can also name your default branch whatever you like.
 If you don't configure it here, you'll get the default `master`.
-GitHub uses `main`, so if you're using GitHub, you'll save a bit of work by matching what they use there.
+GitHub uses `main`, so if you're using GitHub, you'll save a bit of work by matching what they use there and setting it to `main`.

 ### other things that come with git

 The installer will add `git` to your "System environment" Path (not your "User variables" Path).
+You will be able to run it from PowerShell, so the distinction may not matter to you.

 The Git installer also provides Curl and Bash.
 Curl will be on your path for plugins like [vim-instant-markdown](https://github.com/instant-markdown/vim-instant-markdown).
 You can add bash to your path or just create an alias in your PowerShell profile.
 It's not necessary for Vim, but it's convenient and already installed if you know Bash.
 Add this to your PowerShell profile.